akinolapo/golf-store/README.md

 # Documentation #

-Shop Application
+## Shop Application ##

-this project is Next.js application for shop page that lits products based on categories.
+This project is Next.js application for shop page that lits products based on categories.
 The application inculdes filtering, sorting, and pagination functionalities.

-Features:
+### Features: ###
 Product listing by category
 sorting by price, name, or date price range filtering